 Region 2 is the host galaxy of the quasar.
-For reference, the ellipse defining this region in Figure \ref{fig:VDESRegions} has $a=1.42''=7.7$ kpc, $b=0.842''=4.57$ kpc and a PA of 0 degrees.
-By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this can be best described with a $\sigma_a=0.11''=0.58$ kpc, an axis ratio of 0.86, and a PA of 7 degrees.
-The GN \oiii, and \ha\ lines are detected with a peak SNR $\geq4$.
-The model fits a GN \hb\ component with peak SNR of 3.4, however from Figure \ref{fig:VDESRegions} it is clear that this provides a poor fit to the integrated spectrum, so we do not characterize this as a significant detection.
-The brighter \oiii\ lines also exhibit a broader (GB) wing, detected with peak SNR $\geq1.3$.
-The GN line is offset from the quasar at $z=6.854$ by 23 km/s, with a line $\sigma$ of 294 km/s, while the broader wing is offset by $-762$ km/s with a large line $\sigma$ of 1146 km/s.
+For reference, the circle defining this region in Figure \ref{fig:VDESRegions} has a radius $r=0.385''=2.1$ kpc.
+By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find this can be best described with a $\sigma_a=(0.18\pm0.02)''=(1.0\pm0.1)$ kpc, an axis ratio of $0.66\pm0.12$, and a PA of $26\pm10$ degrees.
+The GN \oiii, \hb\ and \ha\ lines are detected with a SNR $\geq2.6$.
+The brighter \oiii\ lines also exhibit a broader (GB) wing, detected with SNR $\geq1.4$.
+The GN line is offset from the quasar at $z=6.854$ by $+149\pm51$ km/s, with a line $\sigma$ of $369\pm51$ km/s, while the broader wing is offset by $-877\pm51$ km/s with a large line $\sigma$ of $698\pm51$ km/s.

 As for the host region in \DELS, the \VDES\ line properties for Region 2 vary significantly when considering the BLR quasar subtracted cube.
 The line properties for the BLR subtracted cube are presented in Table \ref{tab:HostFlux}, alongside the N\&B subtracted properties, and the integrated spectrum for Region 2 for the BLR subtraction is also shown in Figure \ref{fig:VDESRegions}.
 As for \DELS, this central region is coincident with the quasar, and so this BLR subtracted cube contains the unresolved narrow line flux from the NLR surrounding the quasar, spread across the image according to the PSF shape.